 How to apply for a Short Term Student Visa

-Further comprehensive information about the Short Term Student visa route can be found on the UK Council for International Student Affairs (UKCISA) website which provides a more detailed description.
+Further comprehensive information about the Short Term Student visa route can be found on the UK Council for International Student Affairs (UKCISA) website and on the GOV.uk website.

 Healthcare in the UK for Short-Term Student Visa Holders

 The STSV route now includes compulsory payment of the Immigration Health Surcharge (IHS) as part of the application process.
 Paying the IHS will give you access to the UK's National Health Service.

 Making an STSV application

 The STSV application is made application online and you start the process here.
 (If you are a student from North Korea you will not be able to access the form via the link s please email the International@CampusLife team for help and guidance).

 Make sure you are selecting the Short term student option.

 You will then have to complete an online application form.
 It is useful to have your passport, University Short Term visa letter and other documents with you, ready to help you complete the form.